Anil Beephan Jr.: Career

+While serving in the State Assembly, Beephan has participated in international legislative diplomacy and exchanges in his capacity as a New York state legislator.
+His international engagements have included official delegations and meetings in Israel, Germany, and Taiwan focused on government-to-government relations, economic development, security, and international cooperation.

 2022 General Election

 Beephan announced his candidacy for New York's 105th Assembly District in October 2021.
 He won the general election on November 8, 2022, with 60.4% of the vote.
 Beephan assumed office on January 1, 2023.

 Personal life

 Beephan is a private pilot.
 He also served as a lieutenant and volunteer firefighter for East Fishkill Fire District.
 Beephan also served as a member of the East Fishkill Police Commission and liaison to emergency services pursuant to his role on the Town Board.
 His parents emigrated from Trinidad and Tobago.